My Quotes: A New Revenue Source for a Lab Supply Marketplace

 DISCOVERY

-Our foundational design research, comprised of in-depth interviews with users of the marketplace, provided the starting point for all design at ZAGENO.
+Our foundational design research, comprised of in-depth interviews with multiple types of marketplace users, provided the starting point for all design at ZAGENO.

 We confirmed there was healthy interest in adding Quotes to our existing platform